neondatabase/website/content/guides/self-hosting-umami-neon.md

 flyctl deploy
 ```

-Once deployed, you will be able to log into your self hosted Umami analytics instance with the default credentials i.e. **admin** as the username & **umami** as the password.
-You will then be able to create new websites to start analyzing the traffic coming onto your website.
+Once deployed, you will be able to log into your self hosted Umami analytics instance with the default credentials, i.e.; **admin** as the username & **umami** as the password.
+You will then be able to create new websites and analyze the traffic to those sites.

 ## Summary